tendaisinkala83-ship-it/Hospital-Readmissions/README.md

 # Hospital Readmissions

 ## Overview
-Hospital readmissions are costly and often preventable.
-This project analyzes patient admission data to identify key factors contributing to 30-day hospital readmissions.
+Hospital readmissions within 30days are a critical indicator of care quality and a major cost driver for healthcare systems.
+This project analyzes patient demgraphics, diagnosis categories, discharge timing, and operational factors to  identify drivers of 30 day readmissions and highlight opportunities for intervention.

-The analysis was performed using MYSQL, and insights were visualized in an interactive dashboard built with Tableau.
+The analysis was performed using MYSQL for data modeling and SQL analysis, and insights were visualized in an interactive dashboard built with Tableau.

-## Business Problem
+## Objectives
-Hospital administrators want to:
-- Reduce 30 day readmission rates
+- Calculate overall 30-day readmission rate
-- Identify  high-risk patient groups
+- Identify  high-risk diagnosis groups
-- understand patterns in diagnoses, age, and length of stay
+- Analyze the relationship between length of stay and readmissions
-- Improve patient care while reducing financial penalties
+- Assess impact of weekend vs. weekday discharge
+- Segment risk by age group and payer
+- Develop an executive-level interactive dashboard

 ## Tool & Technologies
 - Python 3.x